pearsedarcy/TripSplit/README.md

 #### Features

-- User can enter the name, cost and who paid for each expense.
+- The user can enter the name, cost and who paid for each expense.

-- With every friend added or removed from the friends list, the name is added or removed from the paid by dropdown input.
+- With every friend added or removed from the friend's list, the name is added or removed from the paid by dropdown input.

 - The form leverages window alerts to inform users if they attempt to submit an incomplete expense.